Main menu

 In front of a crowd filled with local dignitaries, Mike Howard, of Highlands Independent Bank, Terell Morris (who donated the capsule) and city councilors Scott Stanley and John Griffin carried the capsule to the spot where it will rest for the next 100 years.

-When the capsule at first didn't sit just right, Griffin told people not to worry -
+When the capsule at first didn't sit just right, Griffin told people not to worry -- digging it up would be another generation's challenge.

 All the contents were doubled sleeved in plastic and sealed inside a pretty mottled pink and white ceramic burial urn.